vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 I've made my life easier by automating them all.
 On this page, you can read how I did this to enjoy the Christmas season even more in a more relaxed way!

+> **_NOTE:_** Also affiliate links are used on this page.
+Same product prices as normal, but you sponsor this blog also with a few cents.

-> **_NOTE:_** I used here Christmas as my example project, but these tips can be used for any kind of (battery/plug/outside) powered projects like Halloween automations.
+> **_TIP:_** I used here Christmas as my example project, but these tips can be used for any kind of (battery/plug/outside) powered projects like Halloween automations.

 ---
 ## Table of Contents